NicoRio42/iofxml/README.md

 Interactively downloads IOF XML split times from [Winsplits](https://obasen.orientering.se/winsplits/online).

-You can pass an optionnal `--date` argument, default to today.
-Exemple:
+You can pass an optional `--date` argument, which defaults to today.
+Example:

 ```sh
 iofxml winsplits --date 2025-08-31